All Episodes

 We need to rewrite New York, New York.

-This is before your show happened.
+This is before your show, Henry.

-And he said, Would you mind singing it for me?
+And he said, would you mind singing it for me?

 He's like, no, no problem.